-I should note that it is pure lucky coincidence that the design choices we personally love (minimal decor, clean lines, no clutter) perfectly align with the most allergen-free type of household so we do not sacrifice these things for the allergy situation, but rather we don’t feel we’re missing them because even without allergies, we’d choose these same choices anyways.
+I should note that it is lucky coincidence that the design choices we personally love (minimal decor, no clutter, etc) perfectly align with the most allergen-free type of household so we do not sacrifice these things for the allergy situation because even without allergies, we’d make the same choices anyways.

-Note: I’m no scientist or medical professional so everything here is just sharing our opinions and personal experience, nothing more.
-Also it’s worth noting what type of allergic reaction my husband has to cats: he basically starts sneezing around cats and gets the symptoms of a cold.
+Also, I’m not a scientist or medical professional so everything here is just sharing our own opinions and personal experience, nothing more.
+Also it’s worth noting what type of allergic reaction my husband has to cats: he basically starts sneezing around cats and his nose gets quite stuffy.
 He does not have asthma or trouble breathing, his allergy is not life threatening, and he doesn’t have a physical reaction either (no red eyes or hives etc).
-So we were already starting with something manageable, it was just about going the extra mile to make his day-to-day “normal” even though we have a house full of cats.
+So we were already starting with something manageable, it was just about going the extra couple miles to make his day-to-day “normal” even though we have a house full of cats.

 - HEPA FILTER.
 This is the biggest thing we did.
 We have a whole-house HEPA (High Efficiency Particulate Air) filter installed as part of our furnace set-up that filters all the air in our house and one of the things it traps is pet dander which is the cause of most allergies.